.avif)

 Here are some reasons to use tools in the service mesh category:

-NginX is a high-performance web server and reverse proxy used to front web applications and APIs.
-It is commonly selected for efficient connection handling, flexible routing, and centralized security and TLS policy enforcement at the edge.
+NginX is a high-performance web server and reverse proxy used to front web applications and APIs, providing consistent routing, TLS termination, and traffic controls under high concurrency.

-Common fits include web entry points, API reverse proxying, TLS termination, and internal traffic management.
-Trade-offs include configuration complexity at scale, careful validation of defaults and modules for security, and the need for disciplined change management to avoid edge regressions.
+Common fits include web entry points, API gateway-style reverse proxying, TLS termination, and internal traffic management.
+Trade-offs include configuration complexity at scale, careful validation of defaults and enabled modules, and disciplined change control to avoid subtle routing or caching regressions.

 Alternatives for similar roles include Apache HTTP Server, HAProxy, Envoy, and Traefik.